14 August 2025

 Budapest Process

 Over the past 30 years, the Budapest Process has developed into an influential interregional and inter-governmental dialogue on migration.
 The Chair, Türkiye, supported by the Co-Chair, Hungary, oversees the daily running of the process, implemented by ICMPD, which serves as the Secretariat of the dialogue.
-Since 2011, the dialogue has come to master the balance and interplay between political dialogue and operational action, with concrete projects flanking the dialogue and creating tangible outcomes of the established political objectives.

 04 November 2021